 Equipment Needed

-- Wooden Spoon or Spatula: For mixing the dough.
+- Wooden Spoon or Spatula: For mixing without breaking your arms.

-- Cooking Ring Molds or Biscuit Cutter: For shaping the muffins.
+- Ring Molds or Biscuit Cutter: To make perfect rounds.

 Step-by-Step Instructions